zilliztech/zdoc/versioned_docs/version-byoc/tutorials/data-import/prepare-data-import/use-bulkwriter.md

 # Use BulkWriter

-This guide walks you through the process of preparing your data for import into Zilliz Cloud using the **BulkWriter** tool in PyMilvus.
+If your data format does not meet the requirements on [Prepare Source Data](./prepare-source-data), you can use **BulkWriter**, a data processing tool in pymilvus, to prepare your data.

 ## Overview{#overview}